-Parks' place in the history of the Civil Rights Movement has been recognized and honored by the nation.
-She was awarded the Presidential Medal of Freedom in 1996, as well as the Congressional Gold Medal in 1997, for her role work in improving the nation.
+Parks's place in the history of the civil rights movement has been recognized and honored by the nation.
+She was awarded the Presidential Medal of Freedom in 1996, as well as the Congressional Gold Medal in 1999, for her role in the civil rights movement.

-At the age of 92, she passed away in Detroit.
-That day, October 24, 2005, President George W. Bush ordered all U.S. flags to be flown at half-staff in her honor.
-Parks was also given the honor of lying in state in the Rotunda of the U.S. Capitol.
+At the age of ninety-two, she passed away in Detroit.
+President George W. Bush ordered all U.S. flags to be flown at half-staff in her honor.
+Parks was also given the honor of lying in state in the rotunda of the U.S. Capitol.
 She was the first woman and the second African American to lie in state.
-On February 27, 2013, a statue of Parks was unveiled in Statuary Hall in the U.S. Capitol; that statue was requested by President Bush on December 1, 2005, the 50th anniversary of Parks arrest.
+On February 27, 2013, a statue of Parks was unveiled in the National Statuary Hall in the U.S. Capitol; that statue had been requested by President Bush on December 1, 2005, the 50th anniversary of Parks's arrest.